Job-SDF/benchmark/README.md

 ```
 ./demand    These are presented in tabular files, where each row represents a specific skill, and each column corresponds to a different time slice (month).
 Each cell within the table contains a numerical value that reflects the demand for the respective skill during that month.

 ./entity_map    The specific name index tables of L1 occupations, L2 occupations, regions, and skills are stored here.
+In order to protect privacy information, we have hidden this part of the data.
+If you need it, you can contact the author's email.

 ./proportion    This component is also formatted in tabular files similar to the skill demand sequences.
 However, each cell in these tables displays a value between 0 and 1, representing the proportion of demand.